Config.trim on minimize

 From MozillaZine Knowledge Base

 On Windows operating systems, when a program is minimized and left for a period of time, Windows will swap memory the program is using from RAM onto the hard disk in anticipation that other programs might need RAM.
 Because of the way Mozilla applications are stored in memory, Windows is much more aggressive in swapping out the memory they use, which can cause a delay when the program is restored.
-This preference determines whether to allow Windows to swap out memory from a minimized Mozilla application.
+This preference determines whether to mark memory as preferably swappable, from a minimized Mozilla Windows application.

 Possible values and their effects